 - Learn about the importance of creating inclusive classrooms that empower the individual learner.

 In addition to core coursework, you will participate in a Professional Development Sequence (PDS).
-Through this teacher preparation program, you will learn the foundations of teaching from coursework, fieldwork and observations, and student teaching placements in both general and special education classrooms.
+Through this teacher preparation program, you will learn the foundations of teaching from coursework, fieldwork, and observations, and be placed in both general and special education classrooms as a student teacher.

-You will also learn fundamentals of teaching such as:
+You will also learn the fundamentals of teaching such as:

 - how to prepare engaging lesson plans,

-- and participating in Individualized Education Program (IEP) meetings.
+- participating in Individualized Education Program (IEP) meetings.

 Our program has close connections with local area school districts, and a strong alumni network to support placements in student teaching.

 This program allows you to work towards a certification in both Special Education and Early Childhood-6th Grade Generalist.
 Special education teachers are in high demand in Texas, as well as the rest of the country.
 Special Education teaching positions often come with an additional stipend to your salary.